caolan/async/README.md

 <a name="cargo" />
 ### cargo(worker, [payload])

-Creates a cargo object with the specified payload.
-Tasks added to the cargo will be processed altogether (up to the payload limit).
-If the worker is in progress, the task is queued until it is available.
-Once the worker has completed some tasks, each callback of those tasks is called.
+Creates a `cargo` object with the specified payload.
+Tasks added to the cargo will be processed altogether (up to the `payload` limit).
+If the `worker` is in progress, the task is queued until it becomes available.
+Once the `worker` has completed some tasks, each callback of those tasks is called.

 __Arguments__

-* `worker(tasks, callback)` - An asynchronous function for processing an array of queued tasks, which must call its callback(err) argument when finished, with an optional error as an argument.
+* `worker(tasks, callback)` - An asynchronous function for processing an array of queued tasks, which must call its `callback(err)` argument when finished, with an optional `err` argument.
-* `payload` - An optional integer for determining how many tasks should be processed per round; if omitted, the default is unlimited.
+* `payload` - An optional `integer` for determining how many tasks should be processed per round; if omitted, the default is unlimited.

 __Cargo objects__

-The cargo object returned by this function has the following properties and
+The `cargo` object returned by this function has the following properties and
 methods:

-* `length()` - a function returning the number of items waiting to be processed.
+* `length()` - A function returning the number of items waiting to be processed.
-* `payload` - an integer for determining how many tasks should be process per round.
-This property can be changed after a cargo is created to alter the payload on-the-fly.
+* `payload` - An `integer` for determining how many tasks should be process per round.
+This property can be changed after a `cargo` is created to alter the payload on-the-fly.
-* `push(task, [callback])` - add a new task to the queue, the callback is called once the worker has finished processing the task. instead of a single task, an array of tasks can be submitted. the respective callback is used for every task in the list.
+* `push(task, [callback])` - Adds `task` to the `queue`.
+The callback is called once the `worker` has finished processing the task.
+Instead of a single task, an array of `tasks` can be submitted.
+The respective callback is used for every task in the list.
-* `saturated` - a callback that is called when the queue length hits the concurrency and further tasks will be queued
+* `saturated` - A callback that is called when the `queue.length()` hits the concurrency and further tasks will be queued.
-* `empty` - a callback that is called when the last item from the queue is given to a worker
+* `empty` - A callback that is called when the last item from the `queue` is given to a `worker`.
-* `drain` - a callback that is called when the last item from the queue has returned from the worker
+* `drain` - A callback that is called when the last item from the `queue` has returned from the `worker`.

 __Example__